Funded Projects - SBP

 A Blood Test for Pediatric Medulloblastoma

-BraveCort partners with ABC2 and the Pediatric Brain Tumor Foundation for $250,000 Project
+BraveCort partners with ABC2, Pediatric Brain Tumor Foundation for $250,000 Project

 A collaborative research project between UCSD/Moores Cancer Center/Rady Children’s Hospital, Arizona State University and San Diego-based Sanford Burnham Prebys Medical Discovery Institute.
 BraveCort joined with Accelerate Brain Cancer Cure (abc2.org) and the Pediatric Brain Tumor Foundation to raise a total of $250,000 in total for this project.